awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-ecs-ecr-codedeploy.md

 Be sure to include `file://` before the file name\.
 It is required in this command\.

    This example creates a service named `my-service`\.
+**Note**
+This example command creates a service named my\-service\.
+If you already have a service with this name, the command returns an error\.

    ```
    aws ecs create-service --service-name my-service --cli-input-json file://create-service.json